min2ha/ukwa-site/content/target/49856/index.en.md

   "subject": null
 }

-# Assembly Round Up: What is the Single Transferable Vote (STV) and how does it work?

 A blog post on the official Northern Ireland Assembly blog about the Single Transferable Vote (STV) and how it works.
 This was posted three days before the 2017 Assembly Elections.